-When the pellet grill has come up to temperature, place your lamb chops on the grill grates.
+When the pellet grill has come up to temperature, place your ribeye steaks on the grill grates.

 The great thing about a pellet grill is you can likely just leave the ribeye steaks in place when they hit 115°F internally and then crank the heat as high is it will go, or move them over to a hot set of Grill Grates as described above for the final sear as described above.